psu-efd/Computing-in-CEE/README.md

 This work is far from complete.
 As of now, it is a collection of lecture notes in the form of Jupyter Notebooks using Python.
 These lecture notes are for the **Computing in Civil and Environmental Engineering** course that the author offers at Penn State.
 It will evolve as time goes by and may not reach completion before several batches of students go through this course.

+# Overview and outline

+This work is still evolving.
+As time goes by, more content and CEE-relevant examples will be added.

+# How to contribute?

+A project like this will definitely benefit from the community.
+Contributions in the following categories are welcome:
+- Bugs and errors in the text and code
+- CEE-relevant examples (either just an idea or full implementation): my background in water resources engineering may skew the examples more toward what we call the "wet" side of CEE.
+Thus, examples from the "dry" side are especially welcome.
+- Special topic suggestions: any topic not covered in the text but of relevance to the CEE profession.

+If you want to contribute, either create a pull request or simply send an email to: <xzl123@psu.edu>.

+# Acknowledgements

+This work is partically supported by the Penn State CEE Harry West Teaching Award.

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is